 - Does the Referee need your assistance before the meet?
-Is it your responsibility to appoint the Head Timer, to see that a sufficient number of timers are available, and that they are properly briefed?
-Do you need to assist with marshaling while the Referee is briefing the officials or dealing with other matters? - If the Colorado Timing System is being used, make sure the equipment, including the pads and buttons, is operating properly.
-The equipment should be checked when the warm-ups are over. - What is the likely traffic flow on the deck?
-Take steps to make sure swimmers and others cannot walk in front of you and the Referee during a start. - What additional instructions, if any should you give?

-- Check the starting blocks, if they are not in proper working order notify the pool facility manager.
-This is a safety issue if they cannot be fixed, they shouldn't be used. - What recall procedures will be used?
-Discuss with the Referee and make sure you know what the procedure will be.
-It will usually be the Referee's whistle. - Where will Referee stand during the starts?
+Is it your responsibility to appoint the Head Timer, or to see that a sufficient number of timers are available?
+Do you need to assist with marshaling while the Referee is briefing the officials or dealing with other matters? - If an electronic timing system is being used, make sure the equipment, including the pads and buttons, is operating properly. - What is the likely traffic flow on the deck?
+Take steps to make sure swimmers and others cannot walk in front of you and the Referee during a start. - What additional instructions, if any should you give? - Check the starting blocks, if they are not in proper working order notify the pool facility manager.
+This is a safety issue if they cannot be fixed, they shouldn't be used. - Where will Referee stand during the starts?
 Will it be different for backstroke starts?
 Will the Referee assist you in making sure the feet are in a legal position prior to backstroke starts?
-How will the Referee signal you if there are problems? - Are there relays in this meet?
-If so, will dual confirmation be used for judging the relay take-offs?
-Does the Referee expect you to participate in this?
-If so, how? - Does the Referee expect you to handle any extra duties (e.g., act as a Stroke and Turn Judge)?
+How will the Referee signal you if there are problems? - Are relays being swum in this session?
+If so, does the Referee expect you to participate in judging them? - Does the Referee expect you to handle any extra duties (e.g., act as a Stroke and Turn Judge)?